jsoconno/architectures/README.md

     f = Node("F")

-    # This will connect nodes a and d
+    # This will connect nodes a and c
     Edge(a, c)

     # This will connect nodes d and e to cluster a